Last Updated on January 13, 2025

 Student StatusWhile being a student does not automatically exempt an individual from jury duty, full-time students may request a postponement of their service to a time when school is not in session.

-To get an exemption, individuals should follow the instructions provided on their jury summons.
-Said document contains all necessary contact information to process the request.
-They may be required to provide documentation or complete a questionnaire to support their request.
+Individuals should follow the instructions provided on their jury summons to get an exemption.
+Your document contains all the necessary contact information to process the request.
+You may be required to provide documentation or complete a questionnaire to support their request.

 To file for an exemption from jury duty in New York, follow these steps: